quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC implements hybrid slow start, but disables ack train detection, because it has shown to falsely trigger when coupled with packet pacing, which is also on by default in QUIC.
-Currently the minimum delay increase is 4ms, the maximum is 16ms, and within that range QUIC exits slow start if the min_rtt within a round increases by more than &#8539; of the connection mi
+Currently the minimum delay increase is 4ms, the maximum is 16ms, and within that range QUIC exits slow start if the min_rtt within a round increases by more than one eighth of the connection mi

 ## RACK (draft)

 QUIC's loss detection is by it's time-ordered nature, very similar to RACK.
 Though QUIC defaults to loss detection based on reordering threshold in packets, it could just as easily be based on fractions of an rtt, as RACK does.

 # IANA Considerations